EGCproyecto/fifahub/README.md

 - Creation of dataset depositions
 - File upload
 - Automatic DOI generation using UUID4
-- Complete CRUD lifecycle
 - Integration with the fifahub dataset metadata model

 It is designed for local development, CI/CD, and testing workflows.